axiosvisuals/batch-datawrapper-generator/README.md

 # batch-datawrapper-generator

 This repository contains R scripts for batch chart and map creation using the Datawrapper API via the `DatawRappr` package, as well as a Bash script wrapper.
-While the API does support generating a chart or map from scratch, this workflow assumes you are duplicating an exisiting chart already created in Datawrapper.
+While the API does support generating a chart or map from scratch, this workflow assumes you are duplicating an existing chart already created in Datawrapper.

 A complete list of [DatawRappr functions can be found here](https://munichrocker.github.io/DatawRappr/reference/index.html).